guisiebert/DumbBot/README.md

      npm run db:push
      ```

+**Note:** For simplicity, this project uses SQLite for the database.
+You don't need to set up a separate database server.
+The database file will be created automatically in the `./prisma/` directory when you run the development server.

 5. **Running the App:**

    - Start the development server: `npm run dev`
    - Open your browser and visit `http://localhost:3000`

-**Note:** For simplicity, this project uses SQLite for the database.
-You don't need to set up a separate database server.
-The database file will be created automatically in the `./prisma/` directory when you run the development server.
+6. **Running E2E tests**
+   - Run cypress: `npx cypress open`

 ## Author